AlfrescoLabs/alfresco-adf-devcontainer/README.md

 > Note: This environment was tested on Mac, no feedback yet on how it behaves on Windows or Linux.

-To get started with ADF please follow : <https://www.alfresco.com/abn/adf/docs/tutorials/creating-your-first-adf-application/>.
+### Creating a new ADF app

+Inside the container create a folder for your application and follow : <https://www.alfresco.com/abn/adf/docs/tutorials/creating-your-first-adf-application/>.
 The docker image used as dev environment already contains `yeoman`, `node`, `angular` and the `generator-alfresco-adf-app@latest`; you can jump directly to creating your first application with `yo alfresco-adf-app`.

 ### Connecting your application to an Alfresco Repo